Departamento-de-Engenharia-Informatica/lei-24-s2-1db-g022/docs/sprintA/us03/01.requirements-engineering/Readme.md

-# US03 - As an HRM, I want to register a collaborator with a job and fundamental characteristics.
+# US03 - As a Human Resource Manager, I want to register a collaborator with a job and fundamental characteristics.

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-US03 - As an HRM, I want to register a collaborator with a job and fundamental characteristics.
+US03 - As a Human Resource Manager, I want to register a collaborator with a job and fundamental characteristics.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->	Each information about the collaborator should be provided by the HRM.
+>	Each information about the collaborator should be provided by the Human Resource Manager.

 **From the client clarifications:**